ACarfi/GesturalInteractionSurvey/index.md

 - gesture_survey.csv a CSV version of the Excel file.

 ## How to contribute
 It is possible to contribute to this survey by submitting a pull request where all the files contained in the repository have been properly updated to include a new reference.
 Each pull request should involve only one single new article.
+Contributors will be akcnowledge in the website page.

+## Authors

+Alessandro Carfì, University of Genoa, alessandro.carfi@dibris.unige.it Fulvio Mastrogiovanni, University of Genoa, fulvio.mastrogiovanni@dibris.unige.it

 This work is part of the PhD thesis of Alessandro Carfì (University of Genoa) and it is has been submitted for review to IEEE Transaction of Cybernetics.